zoehay/personal-site/README.md

 ## For Production

-`deploy-docker-compose-dev.yaml` is run once to copy the docker-compose service to the new machine then enable and start the service.
+`deploy-docker-compose-service.sh` is run once to copy the docker-compose service to the new machine then enable and start the service.
+Use docker-compose service to stop and start the application.

 ## For Local Dev